Rodney Rowe (athlete): Amateur career

 In his senior season, Rowe became MEAC champion in the indoor 60 meters, running a time of 6.72 s.
 Rowe also claimed his 4th individual MEAC championship as he defended his 200-meter title, running a time of 21.42 s.
 Rowe qualified and competed in the 200 meters at the 2019 NCAA Indoor Championships.
 At the meet, Rowe would not advance to the finals, running a time of 21.03, which was 12th overall.
-In the outdoor season, Rowe won the 100 m, 200 m, and 4 X 100 meter relay titles at the MEAC Outdoor Championships.
+In the outdoor season, Rowe won the 100 m, 200 m, and 4 × 100 meter relay titles at the MEAC Outdoor Championships.
 In the 100 meters, Rowe ran new personal best time of 10.15, in an exciting come from behind victory in the finals.
 He was also able to defend his title in the 200 meters, running another personal best time of 20.12, placing him second in the nation in the event.
 At the NCAA Division I Championships, Rowe competed in the 100 m, 200 m & 4 × 100 m events.
 In the individual events, Rowe would not advance to the finals, placing 11th and 13th in the 100 and 200 meter races.
 In the relay event, Rowe and teammates made the finals where they placed 5th with a time of 38.59.
 Following the NCAA Championships, Rowe went on to compete for the United States at the NACAC Championships.
 At the event, he placed 6th in the finals of the 100 meters and 4th in the finals of the 200 meters.
 Later in the season, Rowe competed in the 100 & 200 meter events at the 2019 USA Outdoor Track and Field Championships.
 In the 100 meters, he placed 17th, running a 10.41 seconds in the preliminary round and not advancing to the later rounds.
 In the 200 meters, Rowe made the finals, where he placed 7th, with a time of 20.75.
 Although he did not get an automatic spot on the United States World Championship team, by placing in the top 3 at the USA Championships, Rowe had already met the qualifying standard for the 200 meters prior to the meet and earned an invitation to represent the United States at the 2019 World Athletics Championships.
 At the World Championships, Rowe ran a time of 20.92 seconds, placing him 6th in his heat; which was not fast enough to qualify for the later rounds and ending his 2019 season.